I have made a lot of mistakes.

-There was no rule book to follow, so when I began self-publishing, way back when, there was no choice other than to use trial and error.
-Lots of trials, and even more errors later, perhaps my experience can help you avoid a few very common pitfalls.
+There was no instruction book to follow.
+So when I began self-publishing, way back when, there was no choice other than to use trial and error.

-Before publishing a book or ebook, I would always advise a new author to do a lot of research first.
-But to create a quick shortcut here is a list of the worst mistakes I have made over the years, and hopefully, they will be ones new authors will avoid making.
+But to give you a quick shortcut, here is a list of the worst mistakes I have made over the years.
+Hopefully, they will be ones new authors will avoid making.

 1. Oh look, I made my own book covers.

 Strangely enough, it was soon after I shelled out some money on my book covers that my book sales increased.
-Odd, huh?
+Odd coincidence, huh?

 2. Oh dear, I thought I could proofread.